 In New Zealand, approximately 160 women develop cervical cancer each year, and about 50 die from it.

-Cervical screening is essential because cervical cancer can be prevented.
-In New Zealand, Cervical Screening Programme recommends cervical smear tests every three years from age 20 to 69.
+In New Zealand, the National Cervical Screening Programme recommends cervical screening every three years from age 25 to 69.
 Some women will have an abnormal result.
-This does not mean that all women with an abnormal test will develop cervical cancer.
-Early treatment can prevent these cervical changes developing into cancer.

 The cervix is the lower part of the womb, also called the neck of the womb.
 The womb and the cervix are part of a woman's reproductive system.